mitodl/xsiftx/README.md

 As you can see, this basically allows you to write a django management command as though it were inside the platform without having to incoporate it directly into the code base.

+## Sifters provided ##

+Several sifters are provided in this repository:

+# `dump_grades` -- dumps grades of all students to a CSV file.
+The
+grades can both be the aggregated grades (as defined by the edX graders configuration) or raw grades (un-aggregated grades for individual problems).
+Being able to dump raw grades can be very helpful to instructors who are debugging edX graders configurations.

+# `content_statistics` -- dumps a CSV file with course content usage
+statistics, including, information about each module in the course, how many times it has been accessed, and now many times it has been attempted (for problems).